 Chipped teeth can be embarrassing and even painful.
 Finding the right solution will help restore your confidence and improve the beauty and function of your natural smile.
 To learn more about how to repair your smile, visit our Charlotte dental office.

-- Gaps between teeth
+- Close gaps between teeth

-- Improve the appearance of crooked teeth
+- Improve the look of crooked teeth

-- Misshapen teeth
+- Repair cracked teeth

 The Tooth Bonding Process

 After treatment, you should avoid teeth-staining foods and beverages for at least 48 hours.
-You can brush and floss your teeth normally after the procedure, although you should avoid biting your nails or chewing on hard food objects following treatment.
+You can brush and floss your teeth normally after the procedure.
+Although you should avoid biting your nails or chewing on hard food objects following treatment.